 Others know him as a happy man.
 Always a good word for everyone.
 "Good to see you.
 My you look nice.
 Glorious weather, eh?"

 Like a drowning man, he searches for a life preserver.
-He pulls open drawer ater drawer, only to close each seconds later.
+He pulls open drawer after drawer, only to close each seconds later.

-His racing pulse slows as his hand glides lovingly over his teasure.
-As he pulls the sweater over his head, memories of her fill his mind.
-He recalls how many times she would squirrel something into her knitting bag just as he casually walked into the living room.
-Her face revealed her deception like the yarn-a-holic stashing her latest yarn purchase in her freezer.
+He pulls open another drawer and...
+His lungs fill.
+Periwinkle, his favourite shade of blue clears the smoky fog.
+His racing pulse slows as his hand glides lovingly over the sweater.
+He pulls it over his head and memories of her fill his mind.
+He recalls how she would squirrel something away as he walked into the living room.

 "Back away from the knitting bag.
 Nothing to see here."
-She teased.
+She’d tease.

 And he never peeked, not once—even though he was tempted.

 He clings to those precious memories of her.
 He pulls the sweater down over his body and once again feels her embrace.